-The GL must perform a number of floating-point operations during the course of its operation.
-In some cases, the representation and/or precision of such operations is defined or limited; by the OpenGL Shading Language Specification for operations in shaders, and in some cases implicitly limited by the specified format of vertex, texture, or renderbuffer data consumed by the GL.
-Otherwise, the representation of such floating-point numbers, and the details of how operations on them are performed, is not specified.
-We require simply that numbers' floatingpoint parts contain enough bits and that their exponent fields are large enough so that individual results of floating-point operations are accurate to about 1 part in 10^5 .
+We do not specify how floating-point numbers are to be represented, or the details of how operations on them are performed.

+We require simply that numbers' floating-point parts contain enough bits and that their exponent fields are large enough so that individual results of floatingpoint operations are accurate to about 1 part in 10^5 .
 The maximum representable magnitude of a floating-point number used to represent positional, normal, or texture coordinates must be at least 2^{32} ; the maximum representable magnitude for colors must be at least 2^{10} .
 The maximum representable magnitude for all other floating-point values must be at least 2^{32} . $x \cdot 0 = 0 \cdot x = 0$ for any non-infinite and non-NaN x. $1 \cdot x = x \cdot 1 = x$. x + 0 = 0 + x = x. $0^0 = 1$.
 (Occasionally further requirements will be specified.)
 Most single-precision floating-point formats meet these requirements.

-The special values Inf and -Inf encode values with magnitudes too large to be represented; the special value NaN encodes "Not A Number" values resulting from undefined arithmetic operations such as $\frac{1}{0}$.
+The special values Inf and -Inf encode values with magnitudes too large to be represented; the special value NaN encodes "Not A Number" values resulting from undefined arithmetic operations such as $\frac{0}{0}$.
 Implementations are permitted, but not required, to support Infs and NaNs in their floating-point computations.